 In response to a growing homeless population in Malibu, the City has increased its measures to address homelessness and its impacts on the community.
 Some of those measures include development of a strategic plan, increased participation in events to aid the homeless, and the formation of a working group to strengthen cooperation between the various agencies and organizations providing assistance within the community.

 Do not attempt to pick up used needles.
-If found, please call the Los Angeles County Fire Health Unit:
+If found, call the Los Angeles County Fire Department’s Health Hazardous Materials Division:

 - Between 7:00 AM and 5:00 PM, call 323-890-4317